 This chewy coconut cookie recipe is soft, buttery, and packed with coconut flavor from the extract and shredded flakes.
 The ingredient list is so simple and reminds you of the kind you would find at the bakery.

 When the sweet tooth hits and you need an easy cookie recipe, go with coconut cookies!
 They are light sweet treats that are ready in less than 25 minutes, so can be whipped up anytime!
 If you like these great flavors, you’ll love chocolate chip coconut cookie bars.
 They are very similar, except baked in a dish and sliced into squares.
 They are also a little nuttier because of the slivered almonds.

 If you have leftover coconut or if you are just a coconut lover, make a batch of coconut macaroons, Martha Washington candy, or chocolate coconut balls.
-This is also a nice mix-in for energy balls and trail mix bars.
+This is also a nice mix-in for peanut butter oat balls and trail mix bars.

 - unsalted butter – allow the butter to soften so the dough mixes easier